Reporting

 Bryophytes

-The instructions on the British Bryological Society recording pages are very thorough and I recommend reading the pages under the recording tab on the BBS website, particularly the subsection ‘Resources for recorders’.
+The instructions on the British and Irish Bryological Society recording pages are very thorough and I recommend reading the pages under the recording tab on the BIBS website, particularly the subsection ‘Resources for recorders’.

 For recording in the field, you can download a card from this page in the section with hyperlinks shown below.
 You can print out a batch of sheets (Middle Britain for Cumbria) and use them to tick off the species you find when you are out recording.
 For anything you are not confident about, you should take a small sample home to check under the microscope.